Near Colonial Heights in Chesterfield County, Virginia — The American South (Mid-Atlantic)

 Marker series.
 This marker is included in the Sons of Confederate Veterans/United Confederate Veterans marker series.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured The Battle of Ware Bottom Church (approx. 0.8 miles away); A Bomb Proof Church ? (approx. 0.8 miles away); Construction of the Howlett Line (approx. 0.9 miles away); Howlett Line Gun Position (approx. one mile away); Fort Wead (approx. 1.2 miles away); Parker's Battery (approx. 1.3 miles away); Remembrance (approx. 1.3 miles away); Howlett Line (approx. 1.3 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+The Battle of Ware Bottom Church (approx. 0.8 miles away); A Bomb Proof Church ? (approx. 0.8 miles away); Construction of the Howlett Line (approx. 0.9 miles away); Howlett Line Gun Position (approx. one mile away); Fort Wead (approx. 1.2 miles away); Parker's Battery (approx. 1.3 miles away); Remembrance (approx. 1.3 miles away); Howlett Line (approx. 1.3 miles away).

 Regarding Howlett Line Park.
 On the lower left is a photo of "Col. Olin Miller Dantzler, Photo- Calhoun County S.C.
 Museum and Cultural Center, St. Mathews S.C."